2026-05-16 · research · lwIP 2.2.1 audit series · part 1 of 13

 pbuf_copy_partial(unbounded) → tx_buf[256] overflows into smtp_session::callback_fn → execve("/bin/sh").

-The lwIP SMTP client trusts the server to keep its EHLO AUTH capabilities line short.
-It does not. smtp_prepare_auth_or_mail() copies the byte distance between the literal AUTH token and the next \r\n straight into the 255-byte tx_buf, with no clamp against SMTP_TX_BUF_LEN.
-Any SMTP server lwIP connects to — malicious or MITM'd — can drive a copy of up to roughly 64 KiB into that buffer, with one trailing NUL written past the last byte for good measure.
+The lwIP SMTP client trusts the server to keep its EHLO AUTH capabilities line short. smtp_prepare_auth_or_mail() copies the byte distance between the literal AUTH token and the next \r\n straight into the 255-byte tx_buf, with no clamp against SMTP_TX_BUF_LEN.
+A malicious or on-path SMTP server can drive a copy of up to roughly 64 KiB into that buffer, plus one trailing NUL past the last byte.

 Affected: lwIP 2.2.1 (tag STABLE-2_2_1_RELEASE) and current master.
 File: src/apps/smtp/smtp.c, function smtp_prepare_auth_or_mail(), lines 1065 and 1068.
-Fixed via Savannah bug #68313.
+Fixed via the one-line clamp patch below.
 End-to-end RCE demo and harness below.

 How we ended up auditing lwIP

-Most of our day-to-day work is vulnerability research against embedded devices — industrial controllers, BMCs, networked appliances, IoT gateways, the long tail of real hardware that ships with an RTOS instead of full Linux.
+Most of our day-to-day work is vulnerability research against embedded devices: industrial controllers, BMCs, networked appliances, IoT gateways, and real hardware that ships with an RTOS.
 After enough of those engagements, the same dependency kept surfacing underneath the vendor code: lwIP.
-FreeRTOS+TCP exists, NicheStack and uIP exist, but in shipping firmware lwIP is by far the most common IP stack we run into.
-It is small, it is permissively licensed, and almost every silicon vendor's SDK pulls a copy of it into their reference build.
+In shipping firmware, lwIP is by far the most common IP stack we run into.
+It is small, permissively licensed, and pulled into many silicon vendor SDKs.

 Root cause